Got a Credit Limit Increase? Don’t Forget These 7 Things

 “If your request is not approved, we will send you written confirmation of this decline by mail to the mailing address we have on file for you within seven to 10 business days from the date of your request.”

 Remember your request also can be rejected.
 Again, the decision is not random and this will happen for a reason.
 If this does happen, it’s best to wait a couple of months before making another request.
 Take this time to check your credit score and see where you can make improvements.
-It may be wise to pull a report from all three bureaus using tools like MyFico.
 Build up credibility and make all payments on time before making your next request.

 Pros and Cons of a Credit Line Increase